paveltrpn/dotfiles/README.md

 # note_book
-A my personal day books (or abstracts) about a topics that i'm interest.
+My personal day books (or abstracts) about a topics that i'm interest.